JohanLossius/ecom-ca-react/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

+**Note from Johan: The eject command was run at some point in the development process of this react app.
+The reason for this was to troubleshoot some functionality/syntax that was not accessible without ejecting.
+As far as I remember, while troubleshooting the eslintrc.json file**

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**